 Piazza dell’Anfiteatro is a wonderful square in Lucca, built on the remains of an ancient Roman amphitheater, which determined its closed elliptical shape.
-SHORT HISTORY A large amphitheater was built here in the 1st or the 2nd century BC, under Emperor Claudius, and was finished in the Flavian period.
+SHORT HISTORY A large amphitheater was built here in the 1st or the 2nd century BC, started under Emperor Claudius, and completed in the Flavian period.
 The structure, with fifty-four arches and 18 rows of seats, could accommodate around 10,000 spectators.
 In the 6th century, during the Gothic Wars, under siege by the Byzantine general Narses, the amphitheatre was fortified by the closure of the outside arches.
-Following the shape of the ancient amphitheater, the square was born in the Middle Ages, and in this era was called parlascio, a word derived from the Latin paralisium, meaning amphitheater.
+Following the shape of the ancient amphitheater, the square was born in the Middle Ages.
+During this era, the square was called parlascio, a word derived from the Latin paralisium, meaning amphitheater.
 Progressively, the square was filled with buildings, used as warehouses, shops or prison.
 In the 19th century, thanks to the architect Lorenzo Nottolini, was decided an urban renewal of the structure.
-The space of the arena was freed from the small buildings that crowded it and the Via dell’ Anfiteatro was built around it.
+The space of the arena was freed from the small buildings that crowded it, and Via dell’ Anfiteatro was built around it.
 The new space was used for the city market, until – in the first half of the 20th century – the market was moved Read more [...]

 In Italy, a city square, commonly found at the meeting of two or more streets, is a piazza.
 Every Italian city has a piazza or more, with streets radiating from the center, with green areas and places to rest.
 As key points in a city, in the squares you can find shops and public transport stations, but the Italians use it especially for evening walks and meetings with friends.
 Also, the city's main events take place in the central square.